 4. They abuse people.

 If any of this applies to you, I am happy to be prejudiced against YOU the individual, and YOUR ATTITUDE, whether you are “white British” or not.
 If you see that as being racism, it is time to take a good look at yourself.
 In the seventies, I tuned pianos in North-East London, and was invited into more of the homes of immigrant families than most people will ever see, where their pianos were often an important and cherished part of those homes.
 I quickly learned that there are good people and bad people, and the colour of their skin is nothing to do with it.
 I remember the first, a young negro woman who was not only charming and eloquent, but also a Christian.
 A negro laughed as he told me “I asked for a tuner, and they sent a BLACK bloke!” – the strange (racist) implication being that he didn’t think a negro could possibly be a good tuner.
 I met a horrible, rude, aggressive Chinese family, and several others that were lovely.
 I had a regular customer, an Indian woman who was beautiful, eloquent and wonderful company.
 I laughed with a West Indian woman who was angry and embarrassed because her children referred to “a white boy” at school.
 I tuned for a white British woman who was so unpleasant to me, I developed a serious phobia about going there.
 Anyone who suggests that “white British” people are all good, and everyone else is bad, is living in a fantasy world.
-Try watching some reality TV, but don’t forget to take the antidote afterwards – DIY SOS shows us glimpses of the good side of the human race.
+Try watching animal rescue programmes, or some reality TV, which seems to invite into my front room the kinds of people I have spent my life avoiding.
+Don’t forget to take the antidote afterwards – DIY SOS shows us rare glimpses of the good side of the human race.

 The only generalisation I allow myself is that when I worked full-time as a piano tuner, a lot of my time was spent in the company of intelligent, eloquent, creative female musicians, and the level of IQ was more comfortable than that of the average man walking the planet.
 If you disagree, you are not an average man.